Heegaard Floer homology and maximal twisting numbers: The classification for indefinite Seifert fibred spaces

-\begin{lemma} Every Seifert fibred space $M$ with $b_1(M)=0$ has only finitely many negative twisting numbers. \end{lemma} \begin{proof} We do the proof in the case that $e(M)>0$, because for negative-definite manifolds we already know from \cite[Section 4]{CM-negative} that the twisting number is unique.
+\begin{proof} We do the proof in the case that $e(M)>0$, because for negative-definite manifolds we already know from \cite[Section 4]{CM-negative} that the twisting number is unique.
 The claim follows by finding an appropriate upper bound for $|\underline{\text{tw}}(M)|$ through the Ghiggini-Massot's algorithm, in terms of the negative continued fractions of the Seifert coefficients of $M$; more specifically, here we prove that if $-q$ is a negative twisting number then $q<\frac{n-2}{e(M)}$ where $n$ is the number of legs.

 By definition for each leg there is a positive integer $p_i$ such that $\frac{p_i}{q}$ is the best upper approximation for $r_i$; equivalently, the number $p_i$ is the smallest integer such that $\frac{p_i}{q}>r_i$ and no fraction with denominator lower than $q$ is between them.
 Let $r_i=\frac{b_i}{a_i}$ as reduced fraction, then there is a unique integer $c_i$, with $1 \leq c_i \leq a_i$, such that $p_i = \frac{qb_i + c_i}{a_i}$; indeed, we have that $c_i$ is the smallest positive residue of $-qb_i\:\text{ mod }a_i$, and then $\frac{c_i}{a_i}\in(0,1]$.